top of page

 515.jpg

 To find an architectural motif, I focused on my cultural and historical background.
 In South Korea, There were many 'DOLMEN'.
 One research said "70% of dolmen is located in South Korea".
 So These dolmens are very common in South Korea.
 And These also represent pre-historic and primitive structural aesthetics.
 Then I chose these as motif.
 Especially I focused on stone's polygonal shape.
 Because I thought this polygonal shape was suitable for expressing the pattern of the material.
 Also in terms of color, I was inspired by the moss on the surface of the dolmen.
-The moss on the surface of the stone was formed over a long period of time and had pearl and parakeet green colors, and this part also showed primitive, And this motif was further developed through research to design primitive structures in the form of PAGODA and EAVES.
+The moss on the surface of the stone was formed over a long period of time and had pearl and parakeet green colors, and this part also showed primitive, And this motif was further developed through research to design primitive structures in the form of Inorganic.

 홈피업롯용6.jpg